Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

-This blackberry baked oatmeal is the perfect make-ahead breakfast or weekend morning brunch!
+This blackberry baked oatmeal is the perfect make-ahead breakfast or a slow weekend morning brunch!
 It's cozy and nutrient-packed, with only 10 minutes of hands-on time, and the oven does the rest.

 Slice of blackberry baked oatmeal on small plate with fork. this recipe